pgElephant/pg_stat_insights/README.md

 -- Step 2: Create the extension in your database CREATE EXTENSION pg_stat_insights;

--- Step 3: View your slowest queries instantly
+-- Step 3: View your slowest queries
 SELECT
     query,
     calls,